 However, if your pain is caused by a pinched nerve (a condition called radiculopathy)or a damaged nerve, your best bet for relief may be a spine neurosurgeon.
+A neurosurgeon can have many options for nerve damage.
 At Neurosurgery One, our Denver spine specialists are experienced not only at diagnosing the source of your pain, but treating and relieving pain caused by damage to the nerves.

 Like bundles of electric wires, nerves transmit signals, including pain signals, to the brain.
 Irritation, such as with a pinched nerve, can disrupt the way those signals are transmitted, and the result can be ongoing and even intense nerve pain in the back or neck.

 Pinched nerves can be caused by:

 - Inflammation or pressure on a nerve root